In his article “What leaders do”, J.P Kotter makes the following distinction between management and leadership:

 Test Leaders provide this breathing space for a testing culture to grow.
 They achieve this by placing an emphasis on vision, strategy and motivation and alignment.
 Examples of this are coaching, training, knowledge sharing and making information visible to the rest of the organisation.

 A testing culture that provides this space itself generates test leaders.
 That’s important, because to some degree every tester is an advocate of quality and that in itself requires a degree of test leadership.

 The skill set required in test leadership is different to test management.
-It’s more aligned to coaching, connecting people and driving a shared vision of quality for your company.
+It’s more aligned with coaching, connecting people and driving a shared vision of quality for your company.
 It requires revisiting ideas on why we test and what software testing actually is and how we can continue to deliver value in a different context.

-But I don’t see uncertainty going away, in fact I only see it increasing.
+But I don’t see uncertainty going away, in fact, I only see it increasing.
 And so, neither is test leadership.